seehuhn/go-pdf/docs/content/pdf/text/charcodes.md

 1. If there is a notdef mapping for the corresponding code, and there is a glyph for the CID from the notdef mapping, this glyph is shown.
 2. Otherwise, the glyph for CID 0 is shown.

-# Algorithm for Decoding Character Codes

-I want to construct a lookup tree which takes a sequence of bytes as input and returns two CID values and the number of bytes consumed.
-The returned CID values are as follows:

-- If the code is valid and has a CID mapping, the resulting CID is added to the list.
-- If the code is valid and has a notdef mapping, the resulting CID is added to the list.
-- If the list is shorter than 2, It is padded with zeros.